-Now, you’ll need to place the jar in an area that gets plenty of light.
-For me, that was one of our spare bedrooms.
+- Place the jar in an area that gets plenty of light.

 In my research, I've discovered that you can use this method of re-growing lettuce with red leaf, bibb and even Boston leaf.
 However, if you find the lettuce isn't re-growing, just try a different type of lettuce.

 I've only tried romaine since that is what we enjoy for salads and sandwiches.
 However, if you try a different species, let me know the results!

 - Tuna Salad - served on a bed of fresh lettuce

 - Homemade Italian Salad Dressing - my favorite dressing to use on top of fresh picked lettuce and cucumbers.